 Prof. Christofer Hierold (ETH), Prof. Mirko Meboldt (ETH), Dr. Marianne Schmid Daners (ETH)

-Today, VAD's do typically not adapt to the situation and the activity of a patient.
-Control systems that adjust the pump’s operating point according to the patient’s need are highly desirable as they would allow for adjusted support in exercise situations as well as prevention of complications such as under pumping and left ventricular suction.
+Today, ventricular assist devices typically do not adapt to the physiological requirements of the patient.
+Control systems that adjust the pump’s operating point according to the patient’s need are highly desirable, as they would allow for adjusted support in exercise situations as well as prevention of complications such as under pumping and left ventricular suction.

-In this subproject innovative sensor concepts are developed to measure ventricular volume and blood pressure.
-Based on these parameters, physiological control algorithms and systems could be implemented to control the status of the patient.
-As a first step, a novel mock circulation for the evaluation of ventricular assist devices has been designed which is based on a hardware-in-the-loop concept.
+A novel mock circulation for the evaluation of ventricular assist devices has been designed which is based on a hardware-in-the-loop concept.
 A numerical model of the human blood circulation runs in real-time and computes instantaneous pressure, volume, and flow rate values.
-The VAD to be tested is connected to a numerical-hydraulic interface, which allows the interaction between the VAD and the numerical model of the circulation and thus the evaluation of the performance of the device.
+The device to be tested is connected to a numerical-hydraulic interface, which allows the interaction between the device and the numerical model of the circulation and thus the evaluation of the performance of the device.
 A viscosity control was implemented that allows to accurately mimic the viscosity of blood and to simulate a change in viscosity due to, for example, an infusion of saline solution.

 To extend the applicability of a mock circulation, a second hybrid mock circulation has been developed that includes numerical models for a circulation with e.g. biventricular failure or without a native heart.
 This development allows to investigate the real-time interaction of total artificial hearts and biventricular support systems with the human pathophysiology as well as the investigation of patient specific grafts in a Fontan circulation.